cloudflare/cloudflare-docs/products/cache/src/content/how-to/configure-cache-status-code.md

 Enterprise customers can set cache time-to-live (TTL) based on the response status from the origin web server.
 Cache TTL refers to the duration a resource lives in the Cloudflare network before marked as stale or discarded from cache.
 Status codes are returned by a resource’s origin.

 Setting cache TTL based on response status overrides the [default cache behavior (standard caching)](/about/default-cache-behavior) for static files and overrides cache instructions sent by the origin web server.
 To cache non-static assets, set a [Cache Level of Cache Everything using a Page Rule](/how-to/create-page-rules#cache-everything).
-Setting `no-store` **Cache-Control** or a low TTL(`max-age/s-maxage`) increases requests to origin web servers and decreases performance.
+Setting `no-store` **Cache-Control** or a low TTL (using `max-age`/`s-maxage`) increases requests to origin web servers and decreases performance.

-## Caching Limits
+## Caching limits

 The maximum caching limit for Free, Pro, and Business customers is 512MB, and the maximum caching limit for Enterprise customers is 5GB.
 If you need to raise the limits, contact your Customer Success Manager.